 HEARTS A-8, DIAMONDS K-J-9-2, CLUBS 8-6-3.
 My partner opened one club, and my righthand-opponent overcalled two hearts - weak.
 I doubled, and the next hand jumped to four hearts.
 I doubled on the way out and was left to find a lead.
-What would you choose?
+What spade - three spades - four clubs - four diamonds - four spades.
+The two new-suit bids at the four-level were cue-bids.
+Would you lead from ace-doubleton heart or a club from the queen-jack?

 A. With the balance of power and strength in every suit, I would seek to limit declarer's ruffing potential with the trump ace and another trump.
 I would then wait for my side-suit tricks to come in.
-Of course, if dummy comes down with a big source of tricks, I can reconsider; hopefully, it will not be too late to cash out.
+Of course, if dummy comes down the way you approach a lifestyle change.
+Personal improvement is on the rise.